 This policy replaces any previous policy and follows the Health and Safety Advice given in the 'Department for Education Advice on Legal Duties and Powers for Local Authorities, Head Teachers, Staff and Governing Bodies'.
-The Trust also follows guidance provided by Carstens and Robinsons (our external Health and Safety Provider).

-College/school visits have clear benefits for students and large numbers of successful visits and outdoor learning activities take place every year.
+School/college visits have clear benefits for students and large numbers of successful visits and outdoor learning activities take place every year.
 The Health and Safety Executive, HSE, fully recognises that learning outside the classroom helps to bring the curriculum to life, providing deeper subject learning and increasing self-confidence.
 It also helps students develop risk awareness and prepares them for their future working lives.
 This Policy aims to help staff to strike the right balance between protecting students and allowing them to learn from school trips and is intended to help staff focus on how the 'real risks' are managed and not on the paperwork.